thehamzza/Evilsgt-Image-Maps/README.md

 their orientation.

 ### Objectives:
--Extract island data from OpenStreetMap API.
+- Extract island data from OpenStreetMap API.
--Create an active contour model from the island data.
+- Create an active contour model from the island data.
--Use the active contour model to classify satellite images of the island and identify its name.
+- Use the active contour model to classify satellite images of the island and identify its name.
--Create a dataset for the island using the active contour model.
+- Create a dataset for the island using the active contour model.

 ### Requirements:
 - Access to OpenStreetMap API data.